axelleferriere/axelleferriere.github.io/_pages/about.md

 [Curriculum Vitae](/files/CV_AxelleFerriere.pdf)

-Call for papers!
-[Heterogeneous Agents in Macroeconomic Models](https://www.cnb.cz/en/economic-research/conferences-seminars-and-workshops/heterogeneous-agents-in-macroeconomic-models/index.html), Prague, May 16-17, 2024

 ## Working papers

 [The Heterogeneous Effects of Government Spending: It's All About Taxes](/files/HEFP_FN_20240301.pdf), with G. Navarro, _Accepted_ at _Review of Economic Studies_, Mar 2024

-[Optimal Redistribution: Rising Inequality vs. Rising Living Standards](/files/FGS_202404.pdf), with D. Sachs and P. Grübener, Apr 2024
+[Optimal Redistribution: Rising Inequality vs. Rising Living Standards](/files/FGS_202405.pdf), with D. Sachs and P. Grübener, May 2024

 Escaping the Losses from Trade: The Impact of Heterogeneity and Skill Acquisition, with G. Navarro and R. Reyes-Heroles